uconn-hacklab/hacklab-static/content/volunteer.md

   - Hardware: ESP32, RFID, C
   - Also looking for hacklab *ambassadors* to help run the program

-This is actually part of the larger project, [lab of the future](/lab-of-the-future) whose goal is to make our lab as smart and easy to use as possible.
+This is actually part of the larger project, **lab of the future**, whose goal is to make our lab as smart and easy to use as possible.
 - Mechanical: 3D printing, CAD, and more

 ## our website